-The position of the arcs in the 2011 Census Road Network File is not necessarily consistent with previous versions of boundary and road network files as a result of updates made using provincially and territorial sourced data.
+The position of the arcs in the 2012 Road Network File are not necessarily consistent with previous editions of boundary files or road network files as a result of updates made using provincially and territorial sourced data.

-Topology checks were performed with the road network file and boundary files to measure the degree of integration amongst these products.
+Topology checks were performed with the 2012 Road Network File and the 2012 Census Subdivision Boundary File to measure the degree of integration amongst these products.
 The results indicated the degree of integration was within the default tolerance parameters as defined below.